teuton-software/teuton/docs/learn/27-run_file.md

 ## Warning about remote names

-Local `script/show.sh` file is copied to remote machine as `tt_script_show.sh`, and then `run_file` execute `tt_script_show.sh`.
+Local `script/show.sh` file is copied to remote machine as `script_show.sh`, and then `run_file` execute `script_show.sh`.
+The folder name becomes part of the remote file name.

-* The `tt_` prefix is added to mark files that have been automatically uploaded as result of `run_file` action.
-When test finished these files can deleted.
-* The folder name becomes part of the remote file name.
 Because at the moment it is not possible to create directories on the remote computer in a platform-agnostic way.

 # DSL: upload